Best and worst Chevy Sonic years — which to avoid | REREV (2024)

 3. The shifter button becomes impossible or difficult to press

 According to Sonic owners, the shifter button on the stickshift becomes stickier and more difficult to press with time, finally becoming unusable.
 This problem can result in the frustrating position of being unable to enter or exit reverse.
 This annoying issue is inexpensive to correct since the car’s more intricate and delicate mechanisms are not at fault.
-However, in severe circ*mstances, it might still make Sonic useless.
+However, in severe circumstances, it might still make Sonic useless.

 The sticky shifter button had the potential to be exceedingly dangerous in some situations since it would catch the stickshift mid-gear, which would allow the lever to be accidentally and quickly flung into reverse while the vehicle was traveling swiftly.
 This issue typically arises after 54,000 miles of driving and may be fixed for only $40.
 The 2012 Sonic exhibits it the most frequently.